DevNullProd/flexrp/README.md

 ## Settings

-Application settings can be configured by clicking the gears icons in the upper right.
+Application settings can be configured by clicking the gears icons in the navigation.

 - **Connect to testnet** - The XRPL testnet will be used instead of the mainnet.
 Read more about this [here](https://xrpl.org/parallel-networks.html)